The 3 Major Classroom Management Problems

 • Change students’ seats if need be to stop them from chatting with others.

-• Use behavior contracts to get students’ commitments to good behavior in class.
+• Use behavior contracts to get students’ commitment to good behavior in class.

 • Find a designated place for cooling off students during flare-ups and tantrums.